geekgonecrazy/geekgonecrazy.github.io/content/posts/adventure-in-remote-password-reset.md

 ## That was a lot

-Yeah that was a bit crazy..
+Yes it was!
+3 days to reset a password.
+Just a bit crazy..

 But now I have a flash drive on site that if this ever happens again..
 I can spin up my vps and have them insert the flash drive.

 So all in all..
 Another tool for the tool belt.
 Definitely might be closer to earning the Crazy in Geek Gone Crazy.  :smile: